 Physical Indicators Of Worn-out Brake Fluid

-- Discoloration: Fresh brake fluid resembles cooking oil.
-Darkening suggests contamination.
+- Discoloration: Fresh brake fluid looks similar to cooking oil.
+Dark or brown fluid signals contamination.

-- Fluid Clarity: Murky fluid hints at pollutants.
-Clean fluid is mostly transparent.
+- Fluid Clarity: Clean fluid is mostly transparent.
+Murky or cloudy fluid points to pollutants.

 Performance Symptoms Of Aging Brake Fluid